Institutional Diplomas (DE)

 The DRAJES has authorized the CTF FNMNS LR to organize the proposed educational program.

-It allows for the recognition and validation of two years of university education regardless of the field of study (ES, APAS, MS, and EM).
+It allows for the recognition and validation of the two-year university program regardless of the specialization (ES, APAS, MS, and EM).

-It follows on from the university diplomas offered to first-year students (BNSSA university diploma) and offers a comprehensive swimming training program to STAPS students.
+It builds on the university certificates offered to first-year students (the BNSSA certificate) and provides a comprehensive swimming training program for physical education students.

-This diploma is organized in partnership with the Languedoc Roussillon regional center of the FNMNS.
+This program is organized in partnership with the Languedoc-Roussillon regional center of the FNMNS.

 Training objective:

-The instructor holding the BPJEPS diploma specializing in "Sports Education" with an "AAN" endorsement will therefore be able to supervise swimming pools and teach swimming to school groups or give private lessons.
-They will also be able to lead and teach all aquatic activities defined within the scope of the BPJEPS AAN.
+Instructors holding the BPJEPS diploma with a specialization in “Sports Instructor” and a “AAN” designation will therefore be able to supervise swimming pools and serve as swimming instructors for school groups or in private lessons.
+They will also be able to lead and teach all aquatic activities covered under the scope of the BPJEPS AAN certification.

-Introduce, teach, and supervise all types of audiences (children, adults, and seniors) in aquatic activities.
+Introduce, teach, and supervise all types of participants (children, adults, and seniors) in water activities

-Know, master, and maintain the equipment appropriate for the activity.
+Understand, operate, and maintain the equipment appropriate for the activity

 Ensure safety and compliance with applicable regulations.